 The Open University is Scotland’s most popular provider of part-time higher education, accounting for almost 60% of all undergraduates studying part-time.

 It is our responsibility to advocate on behalf of our students, and part-time students generally, to make sure that their needs and interests are taken into account in higher education policy and by decision-makers.

 We work with:

 In May 2017, OU in Scotland Director Susan Stewart welcomed delegates from more than 30 organisations to a seminar in Glasgow, to discuss the place of adult learning in widening access to higher education in Scotland.
 Keynote speaker was Professor Sir Peter Scott, Fair Access Commissioner of the Scottish Government.
-Hear from Professor Scott by watching the video below, or read a summary of the seminar.
+Hear from Professor Scott by watching the video below.

 Outcome agreements set out what universities plan to deliver in return for their funding from the Scottish Funding Council.
 Their focus is on the contribution that universities make towards improving life chances, supporting world-class research and creating sustainable economic growth for Scotland.

-*The proportion of part-time undergraduates is based on 2015-16 HESA data
+Footnote: The proportion of part-time undergraduates is based on 2018-19 HESA data.